Tell us YOUR story! Click here to learn more and share YOUR thoughts with us!

 Occupational EANx Diver Course

-The Occupational EANx Diver Course provides qualified candidates with the base working knowledge and skills necessary to work safely as an Occupational SCUBA Diver.
+The Occupational EANx Diver Course provides qualified candidates with the base working knowledge and skills necessary to work safely as a qualified Occupational SCUBA Diver using air or EANx gases up to 40%.

 A list of required academics and practical requirements includes: